juanma386/PHPAssists-Class/src/Shared/README.md

-# Shared Components for BreadcrumbsPHPAssists/Class
+# Shared Components for PHPAssists

-This directory contains shared components and utilities used across various modules or libraries within the BreadcrumbsPHPAssists/Class project.
+This directory contains shared components and utilities used across various modules or libraries within the PHPAssists project.

 ## Directory Structure

 - `Helpers/`: Contains utility/helper functions used throughout the project.
-    - `Helper1.php`: Description of what Helper1 does.
-    - `Helper2.php`: Description of what Helper2 does.
-    - ...

 ## Usage